-The Analysis group provides marketers the functions to slice and dice the entire customer asset base virtually any way they want to look at it: customer value, customer spending, product affinities, interaction behavior, percentile profiles, and segmentation techniques.
-The Modeling group facilitates the use of analytical segments and builds statistical models that identify opportunities to cross sell, up-sell, and grow customer relationships.
-Part of the modeling process also should include scoring of customers on a variety of criteria.
-Primarily, the marketer should learn who is most likely to buy what product or service.
-This is allows for creating propensity models (attrition, buying, credit, risk, fraud, pricing, functionality, delay action, multi-purchase, etc.)
+The Analysis dimension is focused on tools and functions that slice and dice the entire customer asset base virtually any way marketers want to look at it: customer value, customer spending, product affinities, interaction behavior, percentile profiles, and segmentation techniques.
+This includes the creation and use of analytical segments to build statistical models and associations that identify opportunities to cross sell, up-sell, and grow customer relationships.
+Part of the process also should include scoring of customers on a variety of criteria.
+Primarily, the marketer should learn who is most likely to buy what product or service along with other detailed possibilities.
+This allows for creating propensity models (attrition, buying, credit, risk, fraud, pricing, functionality, delay action, multipurchase, etc.).

-The Communication group is the core of analytical CRM planning, development and relationship management across all channels, product lines, and business units.
-Using the opportunities identified by event detectives and analysis, this group helps marketers execute the best communication tactics for segments or individual customers.
-This process group could launch single or multiple waves of communication.
-It is also a major part of the effectiveness evaluation activity.
+The Communication dimension is the core of analytical CRM planning, development and relationship management across all channels, product lines, and business units.
+Using the opportunities identified by event detectives and analysis, communication tools help marketers execute the right customer treatments based on strategic value objectives and individual customer knowledge assets.
+This could include single or multiple waves of communication - or involve rules-based event triggers that signal when a customer is ready to buy or has crossed a strategic value threshold.
+Communications planning also entails personalizing messages and offers by creating custom rules and templates.
+This is where customer treatments or experiences are designed and produced, prioritizing messages based on resource availability within a particular time window.